k-hench/hamlet_radiation/docs/index.md

 title: "Script repository"
 subtitle: "(Hench *et al.* supplement)"
 author: "Kosmas Hench and Martin Helmkampf"
-date: "2021-08-20"
+date: "2021-11-26"
 documentclass: book
 bibliography: [book.bib]
 biblio-style: apalike
 link-citations: yes
 github-repo: k-hench/bookdown
-description: "Scripts used to produce Figures and Supplementary Figures of 'Ancestral variation, hybridization and modularity fuel a marine radiation' by Hench, Helmkampf, McMillan an Puebla"
+description: "Scripts used to produce Figures and Supplementary Figures of 'Rapid radiation in a highly diverse marine environment' by Hench, Helmkampf, McMillan an Puebla"
 ---

 # Intro

 <span style="color:#FF0000">**Disclaimer:** We are currently still in the process of updating the documentation after the last round of revisions.
 Some sections are thus still not up to date.</span>

-[This repository](https://github.com/k-hench/chapter2) contains the complete workflow used in the paper "*Ancestral variation, hybridization and modularity fuel a marine radiation*".
+[This repository](https://github.com/k-hench/hamlet_radiation) contains the complete workflow used in the paper "*Rapid radiation in a highly diverse marine environment*".
 The individual chapters of this documentation follow the separate main steps of the workflow.
 Each of the chapters thus refers to an individual prefix in the _git x.x_ references of the papers method section.
 The individual steps partly depend on each other - especially git 1 - git 3 should be executed in order and before the other steps.

 ## Analysis

-A documentation of the data preparation and the data analysis (git 1.x - 14.x) can be found at:
+A documentation of the data preparation and the data analysis (git 1.x - 19.x) can be found at:

 - git 1.x: [Genotyping](git-1-genotyping-i-snps-only.html)
 - git 2.x: [Genotyping all base pairs](git-2-genotyping-ii-all-callable-sites.html)